zolaemil/MEItoVexFlow/README.md

  - `height` (Number) should be the height of the canvas in pixels.
 Defaults to 350 (optional)

  - `backend` (Vex.Flow.Renderer.Backends.CANVAS|Vex.Flow.Renderer.Backends.RAPHAEL) specifies the VexFlow backend to use.
-Defaults to Vex.Flow.Renderer.Backends.RAPHAEL (optional)
+Defaults to Vex.Flow.Renderer.Backends.CANVAS (optional)

- - `options` (Object) may contain additional conversion and rendering parameters; see the comments on the default parameters in `src/Converter.js` for details (optional)
+ - `options` (Object) may contain additional conversion and rendering options; see the comments on the default options in `src/Converter.js` for details (optional)

 For sample function calls see the test runs in the 'tests' directory!